Quickstart Tutorial

 To have users in tenant databases, let's move the users

-table migration to database/migrations/tenant
+or similar) to database/migrations/tenant

 .
 This will prevent the table from being created in the central database, and it will be instead created in the tenant database when a tenant is created — thanks to our event setup.
+If you have any other migrations that are necessary for your application, move those migrations as well.

 Creating tenants